Aurantii amari epicarpium et mesocarpium

 This section has been translated automatically.

-There are no known interactions with other drugs.
-However, a daily dose of more than 6 g may result in a reduced absorption of Ciclosporin.
+There are no known interactions with other medications.
+However, a daily dose of more than 6 g may result in reduced absorption of ciclosporin.

 Note(s)